iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 Doing so, map-layers formats will be added to the [MapLayerFormatRegistry]($frontend) and will be ready to be used part of [ImageMapLayerSettings]($common) object definitions (by referring the corresponding `formatId`).

+The initial release contains the new 'ArcGISFeature' format, which will allow **vector data** published by *ArcGIS Feature services* to be displayed in an iTwin view.

 ## Deprecations

 ### @itwin/core-backend